 The schedule page provides information about upcoming events.
 The page will be updated whenever a new meeting or field trip has been scheduled.
 On the Past Events page you can find information about some of the past events held by the Society.

 The membership page gives information on how to become a member of the Society.
 The benefits of membership (including a subscription to the Boston Map Society newsletter) are also described.
-On this page you can find a link to a downloadable membership application.
+Fill out this downloadable membership application.
+MembershipForm

 The contact page tells you how to get in touch with somebody from the Society.
 The page also lists the current officers and board of directors of the Society.